capeprivacy/documentation/docs/libraries/cape-python/coordinator-quickstart.md

 # Cape Python API with Coordinator

 This document describes how to use Cape Python with Cape Coordinator.
-It builds on the [Cape Python quickstart guide](/libraries/cape-python/quickstart/) and the [Cape Coordinator](/cape-core/coordinator/) installation guides.
+It builds on the [Cape Python quickstart guide](/libraries/cape-python/quickstart/) installation guide.

 ## Quickstart